 Any IHRP follows, re-tweets, or mentions of an organization or individuals do not imply endorsement of any kind.
 The opinions expressed in items re-tweeted on the IHRP’s Twitter page are those of the authors and do not necessarily reflect the views of the University of Illinois, the State of Illinois or the agencies funding IHRP research.

 How do I follow IHRP on Twitter?

-- To view IHRP tweets without joining Twitter, go to http://twitter.com/uicihrp and add the site to your favorites or bookmarks.
+- To view IHRP tweets without a Twitter account, go to http://twitter.com/uicihrp and bookmark the page, or add it to your favorites.